MattyMc/sharey/README.md

 	- This should get recreated/stored upon each user login
 	- This should *not* get destroyed when a user logs out, as we don't want to force users to login on each new share

-###Secrets - Figaro
+###Secrets, Privacy - Figaro

-Using figaro to keep track of all secrets in **config/application.yml**.
+I'm using figaro to keep track of all secrets in **config/application.yml**.
+In particular, the **config/application.yml** file is ignored by git, and the **config/secrets.yml** file references the environment variables setup by Figaro.

 Secrets can be stored in here as key, value pairs and will be automatically available as environment variables.
 For example:

     GMAIL_USERNAME: username